GUIDELINE for Giardiasis

 Clinical signs

-Young cats are more susceptible to both infection and associated disease, with most clinical infections occurring in cats under one year of age.
-Many cases of Giardia infection are not associated with overt disease, and the importance of this parasite as a diarrhoeal pathogen in cats is not clear.
-Experimental infections have induced clinical signs, but not in all cases.
-The mechanism by which diarrhoea is induced is unclear, but is thought to be related to malabsorption.
-This can be accompanied by weight loss, which is a prominent feature in some cases.
-The diarrhoea is typically of a small intestinal nature with passage of liquid or semi-liquid faeces, but sometimes the diarrhoea is large intestinal, containing mucus/blood.
-The clinical course of the disease can last for weeks.
+Young cats are more susceptible to both infection and associated disease, with most clinical infections occurring in cats under one year of age (Bouzid et al., 2015; Pallant et al., 2015; Kostopoulou et al., 2017).
+Many cases of Giardia infection are not followed by overt disease especially in mature cats (Barr et al., 1994).
+However, the importance of this parasite as a diarrhoeal pathogen in cats is not clear, with discrepant results between studies.
+Experimental infections have induced clinical signs, but not in all cases (Stein et al., 2003).
+Sommer et al. (2018) did not find any correlation in dogs nor cats, although the Giardia prevalence was higher in cats presenting with diarrhoea in other studies (Epe et al., 2010; Paris et al., 2014; Enemark et al., 2020; Iturbe Cossio et al., 2021).
+The mechanism by which diarrhoea is induced is also not clear, but is thought to be related to malabsorption, which may be accompanied by weight loss, a prominent feature in some cases.
+The diarrhoea is typically of a small intestinal nature with passage of liquid or semi-liquid faeces but can sometimes show large intestinal features containing mucus/blood.
+The clinical course of the disease may last for weeks (Belosevic et al., 1984), and chronic giardiasis has been described in immunocompromised cats.

 Diagnosis